 - TIPS: Breathing exercises (yoga again!), a healthy and balanced diet, bowel regularity, and drinking plenty of water will help to ensure that these organs are in tip top shape.

 - SKIN RITUAL: Do a gentle exfoliation with the Honey Love 2-3x a week.
 Spend a good 30 seconds to a minute massaging into the skin and rinse well with warm water followed by a cool water splash.
 Gently mist your skin with Citrus and Citrine Regenerating Toning Mist and follow with the Siren Serum to help boost cellular metabolism and liven up the skin tone.

 CHIN AND JAWLINE | HORMONES + BLADDER + KIDNEY

 could indicate hormonal imbalance and excess stress

-- SKIN RITUAL: Do a gentle exfoliation by combining one full pump of Champagne Serum to a dollop of your Honey Love Exfoliator.
+- SKIN RITUAL: Do a gentle exfoliation by combining one full pump of Happy Hour Serum to a dollop of your Honey Love Exfoliator.
 Blend well and gently massage into the skin in circular motions.
 Rinse well with warm water.
 Follow with the Bohemian Ruby Toning Mist to soothe inflammation and help bring balance to the skin.
 Gently press a small amount of Aloha Ambrosia Elixir into damp skin to help facilitate healing while gently moisturizing the skin.